aminbiography/Google-IT-Automation-with-Python-Professional-Certificate/Course - 1 - Crash Course on Python/Module - 4 README.md

 Monitoring or background task loops (e.g., checking for updates or alerts)

 ## Common Pitfall: Infinite Loops
-If you don’t update the loop variable or the condition never becomes false, the loop will continue forever.
+If don’t update the loop variable or the condition never becomes false, the loop will continue forever.

 Example of an infinite loop:
 ```